eahanson/db-scripts/README.md

 Another solution would be to use Docker, but I find that Docker adds complexity and slows down development enough that I don't want to use it on simpler projects.

+## Usage

+`db-start`: starts a Postgres database, or fails with a (hopefully) helpful error message.

+`db-stop`: stops any running Postgres database.

+`db-restart`: stops and then starts a Postgres database.